libretro/docs/docs/library/tempgba.md

 ### Directories

-The Meteor core's internal core name is 'Meteor GBA'
+The Meteor core's internal core name is 'TempGBA'

 The Meteor core saves/loads to/from these directories.